danielmarschall/necropolis/README.md

 # Necropolis - City of the Dead

-Created in 2000 by Mavrick Designs, "Necropolis" is a horror game based on the movie Phantasm.
+Created in 2000 by Mavrick Designs, "Necropolis" is a horror game based on the movie Phantasm (1979).
-It was developed in DarkBASIC and published for free on DarkBASIC Demo CDs.
+It was developed in DarkBASIC and published as Freeware on some DarkBASIC Demo CDs.

 In 2025, I have ported the game to DarkBASIC Professional and fixed a BUNCH of bugs and problems, and also implemented some small improvements, such as showing the current level in the HUD.